 "Once the subconscious has accepted an idea, you can absolutely depend on it to take you to that goal.
 If we will supply the end result, our subconscious will supply the 'how to.'"

-The final part in the creative process is to take action on what you have dreamt and imagined.
+The final part in the creative process is to take action on what you've dreamt and imagined.

 As an example of what's possible if you allow yourself to follow this 3-step process, here are some of the things I have dreamed, imagined and acted on in the past couple of years: